maidsafe/temp_safe_network/sn_cli/README.md

 ##### Run a local network for testing: `--test`

-The `run-baby-fleming` command accepts a `--test` or `-t` flag to automatically create a new account and log in the CLI for test purposes.
+The `run-baby-fleming` command accepts a `--test` or `-t` flag to automatically create a new Safe and authorise the CLI for test purposes.
 This requires that the `node`, `authd` and `cli` themselves be installed in the correct locations on the system

 #### Connect to a shared network

 Ready to play your part in a shared network by adding your node from home to a single section with other people's nodes?
 Keep reading...

 MaidSafe are currently hosting some bootstrap nodes on Digital Ocean to kickstart a single section, you can bootstrap using these nodes as hardcoded contacts, then watch the logs as your node joins the network, progresses to Adult status, and plays its part in hosting Immutable Data Chunks.
-Of course you will also be able to create an account on this network, log in, upload data, create keys and wallets, and all the other commands described in this user guide.
+Of course you will also be able to create a Safe on this network, unlock it, upload data, create keys and wallets, and all the other commands described in this user guide.
 This guide will take you through connecting to this MaidSafe started network, but of course it can be applied to connecting to any shared section, hosted by anyone.

 You will need the network configuration containing the details of the hardcoded contacts that will bootstrap you to the shared section.
 If you have connected to this or previous iterations of the MaidSafe shared section then you may already have a `shared-section` network profile saved on your machine.
 You can confirm this and update it to the latest configuration using `safe networks check`:
 ```shell